KATH-LD: History

 In June 1998, Etulain announced that he would launch KATH-LP as Juneau's NBC affiliate that July; KSCT-LP had switched to NBC by this time as well.
 Delays in receiving equipment required to place the station on GCI's lineup postponed the launch of the station to August 17, 1998.
 NBC programming was previously only available in Juneau via cable carriage of Seattle's KING-TV; however, KING was not carried on the basic cable tier, unlike KATH-LP.
 KATH-LP supplemented NBC programming with blocks of local programming, which generally consisted of pre-recorded coverage of community events and high school sports; at its launch, the station did not air any local newscasts.
 Juneau's existing stations, ABC affiliate KJUD (channel 8) and PBS station KTOO-TV (channel 3), were at the time part of the statewide Alaska's SuperStation and AlaskaOne networks respectively, with limited local programming.
 Shortly after KATH-LP's launch, Etulain purchased K05JR, which had been licensed in 1994; the sale was completed on May 26, 1999.
 K05JR and KSCT-LP continued their secondary WB affiliations until early 1999; at that time, K05JR added a secondary UPN affiliation.
 K05JR's call sign was changed to KATH-LP on November 15, 2001; it had been calling itself "KATH" on the air since its sale to Etulain.
 By early 2003, KATH-LP was simulcasting local newscasts from KTUU-TV in Anchorage.
 KATH-LD ended analog over-the-air broadcasts in November 2011.

 On November 9, 2012, GCI, through subsidiary Denali Media Holdings, announced plans to purchase KATH-LD and KSCT-LP from Dan Etulain's North Star Television Network, along with KTVA in Anchorage from MediaNews Group.
 The Federal Communications Commission (FCC) approved the deal on October 29, 2013.
 KATH-LD's news partnership with KTUU-TV was suspended on December 7, 2013, as a result of a larger dispute between GCI and KTUU, but a deal to resume it was reached on February 6, 2014.

 KSCT-LP began broadcasting a digital over-the-air TV signal in January 2018.

 Denali Media Holdings announced the sale of KATH-LD and KSCT-LP to Gray Television on May 28, 2020.
 The sale made KATH-LD and KSCT-LP sister stations to KTUU-TV and KYES-TV in Anchorage and KTVF in Fairbanks, and gave Gray a monopoly on NBC programming throughout Alaska.
 The sale was completed on July 31.

-Digital channel

-The stations digital signal carries one subchannel: